akail/akail.github.io/content/clean_scratch_sub.md

-Title: Clean up sub directories
+Title: Cleaning Scratch Sub-directories
 Date: 2022-12-28 12:00
 Category: Snippet
 Tags: storage,snippets
 Authors: Andrew Kail
+Status: published

 We recently ran into an issue with a high speed scratch file system after some drive failures.
 While the metadata was intact we could not guarantee that any of the user data was any good.
 Since the metadata was good, we could keep the top level user scratch directories intact and remove all other files